Stephen's Vision for District 3

 District 3 runs from Long Island to the intersection of Melnea Cass and Mass Ave, bringing into sharp focus the impacts of the opioid epidemic.
 There are no easy solutions to the reality we face at Mass and Cass.
 We’re up against dual crises of addiction and houselessness and in order to solve either, we’ll need to address both.
 We must continue to press for the opening of Long Island and not let up in our push to build a bridge to the facilities on the island.

-We must, however, continue to take action while we wait for Long Island.
-We need dedicated leadership to oversee a citywide strategy that will see resources shared across our neighborhoods.
-Stephen wants to provide more resources and decentralize those resources across the greater Boston area.
+However, those suffering cannot wait for action on Long Island, we must act now.
+The District 3 city councilor bears a unique responsibility in addressing this crisis that sits in our District and it has only gotten worse in the last 10 years.
+We need a bold leader who can partner with the rest of the council to deliver real solutions.
+We must decentralize the services offered by taking advantage of properties under the BPDA’s control and acting swiftly to get those suffering into treatment programs.
 We need more housing options that provide on-site treatment while continuing to provide the necessary resources at Mass and Cass that can match the scale of the crisis.
 This problem is bigger than just Boston and we won’t be able to solve it alone.
 As a City Councilor, Stephen will partner with Beacon Hill to ensure that resources are available across Eastern Massachusetts, alleviating some of the pressure on our communities and working in partnership to address this crisis.

 Safe, Stable, and Affordable Housing

 Boston is growing - twice as fast as the rest of the nation in the past decade.
 The median household income in Boston is just above that of the rest of the country, but the median home value is almost 2.5 times higher.
-Stephen will fight to ensure that as Boston continues to grow that we do so sustainably and intentionally.
-Those who want to continue living in Boston should be able to afford to do so.
-This means holding developers accountable and asking them to pay their fair share.
+Addressing our city's housing crisis begins with reimagining development in Boston for what the city is and what it can be.
+By comprehensively updating our zoning code, we can assess how and where to increase our housing stock at all price points.
+It's time to put people over developers!
+Stephen will fight to ensure that each resident has access to safe, stable, and affordable housing.
 Stephen will push for changes that create added transparency in the permitting process so that residents can more clearly understand what to expect and guarantee commitments made to them are honored.

-Once on the City Council, Stephen will push to ensure any new development projects dedicate a higher percentage of their units to affordable housing.
-Boston currently lags behind our peers in Cambridge and Somerville on this measure and it’s time that we put people over profits.
-To demonstrate this commitment before he takes office, Stephen will not accept donations from developers, so he can be accountable to the communities that have been harmed while development goes unchecked.
+Stephen will push to ensure any new development projects dedicate a higher percentage of their units to affordable housing.
+Boston currently lags behind our peers in Cambridge and Somerville on this measure.
+To demonstrate his commitment to inclusive and sustainable development, Stephen is not accepting campaign contributions from developers, so he can be accountable to the communities that have been harmed when development goes unchecked.
 It is time to legislate that affordable means affordable-for-all.

 The median net worth of white Bostonians is 30,938 times greater than that of their Black neighbors - $247,000 to just $8 (page 87).
 Eight dollars.
 Though it may not be intentional, a gap this large is not accidental.
 Creating avenues for wealth, including home ownership and business investment, and focusing on the recovery from COVID-19 will be instrumental in addressing the racial wealth gap.

 This requires reform across sectors, including amongst Boston Police.
 Stephen’s first priority is to advocate for a diversification of services across the city.
 We need to spend less money on our police departments and redirect that money towards resources that more directly address the city’s needs, such as social services.
-We have allowed ourselves to put too many responsibilities on the police, that they are ill equipped to handle.
-Instead, we should invest in social works, counselors, therapists, and other services that serve the underlying needs that today have no other option but to require police officers.
+We have allowed ourselves to put too many responsibilities on the police, that they are ill-equipped to handle.

-Diversifying our response will reduce the scenarios where a police response is the first response.
-To ensure this effort extends to black and brown communities, I will prioritize hearing directly from the community to learn how each new service functions in the community and where other services, including the disproportionate presence of police, have failed in the past.
-Moreover, I will advocate for the roles of new community service providers to be filled by people from within the communities themselves whenever possible to foster trust within the community.
+Diversifying our response will reduce the scenarios where a police response is the only course of action.
+To ensure this effort extends to black and brown communities, Stephen will prioritize hearing directly from the community to learn how each new service functions in the community and where other services, including the disproportionate presence of police, have failed in the past.
+Moreover, Stephen will advocate for the roles of new community service providers to be filled by people from within the communities themselves whenever possible to foster trust within the community.
 This also includes removing police from roles like parade details and construction flaggers and replacing them with civilian workers.
 This workforce will provide new jobs for city residents, saving money and creating jobs.

 You deserve to know what City Hall is doing for you.
 Your voice will take us there and will be heard while we serve.
 Listening sessions and community meetings will be a part of both our campaign and time in City Hall.
 Share your vision for Boston here.